Merck/Data-Profiler/infrastructure/standalone/README.md

 # Data Profiler Standalone

-This development tool gives a developer the ability to run the DataProfiler application stack on their local machines via Minikube and Docker Desktop.
+The standalone environment gives anyone the ability to run the Data Profiler for demonstration purposes or the ability develop features via running the Data Profiler application stack on your local machine via Minikube and Docker Desktop.

 The following containerized deployments are currently supported:

-* accumulo - MiniAccumuloWithData
+* backend - The Data Profiler backend storage
-* postgres - postgres database
+* postgres - A postgres database
-* api - data_profiler_api
+* api - Data Profiler API
-* rou - rules_of_use
+* rou - Data Profiler custom access controller
-* ui - DataProfiler User Interface
+* ui - Data Profiler User Interface

 ## Installation